Race day foods

 Moroccan turkey meatballs with citrus couscous

-Will you be racing in a marathon this year?
+Will you be racing this year?
 Tell us your top tips for training and how you're getting on below.

 Katie Hiscock is a fitness writer with diplomas in personal training and sports massage therapy.
 With an interest in sports nutrition, antenatal exercise and injury prevention, she works as a therapist for Brighton & Hove Albion.